 What, then, might respectful relationship mean?
 How are we to enter into meaningful dialogue with a potentially bewildering diversity of ecological others?
 What happens when we find ourselves relating closely to (for want of a better term) other-than-human beings?
-What do we mean by spiritual?
+What mutual obligations might be entailed?
 How are we to talk and write about such intimate experiences?
 How might they inform the rest of our lives?
 How does an engagement with other-than-human persons, and with the living land, relate to concerns for human social justice?

-If you’d like to contact me there’s a form at the bottom of this page.
+If you want to contact me there’s a form at the bottom of this page.

 Responses to the natural world on my/our doorstep (and beyond): A Right Royal Visit, There’s Toads About, Yellow Bird’s Nest, Late Snow, Praising Limestone, Ground Nesting at Midsummer, Alienated Nature – Representing Invasive Species, Humankind and Ashkind/Shadow over the Ash,